The-Marcy-Lab-School/marcy-curriculum-docs/mod-7-react/1-intro-to-react.md

 Everything is in one big component right now.
 That's fine to start — but as the app grows, we'll want to break pieces out into their own components.

+### Public Images

+The `public` folder is where we store static assets and files that our frontend uses directly.

+For example, our application references an image file with `src="images/cat.jpeg"`.
+That file should live in `public/images/`.

 ### Challenge: Component Composition

 **Your turn:** Take the `App` component above and refactor it so that: